Pauked/app-lemonator/readme.md

 ## Installation

-App Lemonator is a self contained executable that can be run from anywhere on Windows and macOS.
+App Lemonator is a self contained executable that can be run from anywhere on Windows.
 It does not require any installation.
 On first run it will create a local Sqlite database to store any settings.
 It is entirely written in Rust because it's a fun thing to do in 2023!

 You can download the latest release from the [releases page](https://github.com/Pauked/app-lemonator/releases) and then extract the ZIP or DMG file to a folder of your choice.